What's the Difference Between Facebooks Offline Conversion API and Conversion API?

 Facebook's Offline Conversions API (which should not be mistaken for the new Conversions API) will not help your ad's performance in a cookieless world.

 Facebook uses a separate system to process conversion events that are used for performance optimization, which is powered by the Conversion API.
 If you are not using the Conversion API (or a product that integrates with the API, like Clearbit Conversions) you should expect to lose conversion data and suffer poorer performance across Facebook and Instagram as systems like Apple and Google begin restricting cookie-based tracking methods.

 The Conversion API Fuels Your Facebook Ad Performance

 The recent changes in conversion tracking (like Apple's iOS 14.5 update) are not concerning because they impact reporting.

-Even though lost conversion data will impact reporting, most B2B advertisers measure performance by passing UTM parameters to their marketing automation platform, or using an attribution tools like Bizible or Attribution.
+Even though lost conversion data will impact reporting, most B2B advertisers measure performance by passing UTM parameters to their marketing automation platform or using an attribution tool like Bizible or Attribution.
 More importantly, lost conversion data will hurt ad performance... reducing conversion volume and increasing cost.